 NOTE: The Batch Queue and Process History have been removed in Capture One 21 (14.3.0) and onward.
 The tokens Sub Name and Job Name have been removed, as export location and naming are now recipe specific.

-In Capture One 21 (14.3.0) the new Exporter gathers all options for exporting photos from Capture One.
+In Capture One 21 (14.3.0) and onward the new Exporter gathers all options for exporting photos from Capture One.
 It simplifies the export workflow without removing flexibility and adds new functionality including a powerful proofing viewer, which is enabled by default, it shows you exactly how your exported image will look before you export.

 There are two ways to access the Exporter: